JohnStephens1/japanese-directional-keyboard/README.md

 #### Some important shortcuts

-- Ctrl + NumLock (key on the top left of numpad) -> Toggle conversion on/off
+- Ctrl + NumLock (key on the top left of numpad) -> toggle conversion on/off
 - Ctrl + Escape -> exit application

 Depending on the state of NumLock, japanese-directional-keyboard outputs either hiragana or katakana.
 By default, NumLock on outputs hiragana, NumLock off outputs katakana.